LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 Changes to ``sisyphus``
 -----------------------

-*	The option :option:`setproctitle` for sisyphus jobs has been renamed to :option:`proctitle`.
+*	The option :attr:`setproctitle` for sisyphus jobs has been renamed to :attr:`proctitle`.

 *	The default for the name parameter in :meth:`tasks` for sisyphus jobs has changed from ``str`` to ``None``, i.e. it defaults to unnamed tasks now.